 AI onboarding starts by matching prompt depth and safety defaults to your profile.
-The same knowledge base is used, but the starting friction budget changes.
+The same knowledge base is used, though the pace and level of detail should change with your experience, schedule, and risk profile.

 | Persona | Starting objective | Onboarding emphasis | Typical early risk |